What is Confirmation?

 Candidates, parents, and sponsors (if available) will participate in the Rite of Sending Mass at Saint Ambrose.
 Date to be announced soon.

-The Sacrament will be celebrated on Tuesday, April 2 at the Cathedral of Saint Paul.
+The Sacrament will be celebrated on Monday, May 18 and Tuesday, June 2 at 7 pm at the Cathedral of Saint Paul.

 Arrival: Please arrive by 6:30 pm.
 Parking is limited; most is available on Dayton or Summit Avenues.